sdispater/pendulum/README.rst

-Unlike other datetime libraries for Python, Pendulum is a drop-in replacement for the standard ``datetime`` class (it inherits from it), so, basically, you can replace all your ``datetime`` instances by ``Pendulum`` instances in you code (exceptions exist for libraries that check the type of the objects by using the ``type`` function like ``sqlite3`` or ``PyMySQL`` for instance).
+Unlike other datetime libraries for Python, Pendulum is a drop-in replacement for the standard ``datetime`` class (it inherits from it), so, basically, you can replace all your ``datetime`` instances by ``DateTime`` instances in you code (exceptions exist for libraries that check the type of the objects by using the ``type`` function like ``sqlite3`` or ``PyMySQL`` for instance).

 It also removes the notion of naive datetimes: each ``Pendulum`` instance is timezone-aware